BEagle1984/silverback/docs/guides/broker/testing.md

 > `UseMockedKafka` / `UseMockedMqtt` replace the underlying broker connectivity (Confluent.Kafka / MQTTnet) with an in-memory implementation.
 > They don’t add producers/consumers/endpoints for you; those still come from your normal app configuration.

-## Testing helpers
+## Testing Helpers

 The broker-specific testing helper (<xref:Silverback.Testing.IKafkaTestingHelper> or <xref:Silverback.Testing.IMqttTestingHelper>) also implements the base <xref:Silverback.Testing.ITestingHelper> interface.

 The most commonly used helpers are:

-- <xref:Silverback.Testing.ITestingHelper.WaitUntilConnectedAsync> – wait until consumers are connected and ready.
+- <xref:Silverback.Testing.ITestingHelper.WaitUntilConnectedAsync(System.Nullable{System.TimeSpan})> – wait until consumers are connected and ready.
-- <xref:Silverback.Testing.ITestingHelper.WaitUntilAllMessagesAreConsumedAsync> – wait until routed messages have been processed and committed (**mocked brokers only**).
+- <xref:Silverback.Testing.ITestingHelper.WaitUntilAllMessagesAreConsumedAsync(System.String[])> – wait until routed messages have been processed and committed (**mocked brokers only**).
-- <xref:Silverback.Testing.ITestingHelper.WaitUntilOutboxIsEmptyAsync> – wait until the outbox has been drained (if you’re using the outbox).
+- <xref:Silverback.Testing.ITestingHelper.WaitUntilOutboxIsEmptyAsync(System.Nullable{System.TimeSpan})> – wait until the outbox has been drained (if you’re using the outbox).

 ### Example: publish and wait